 CLIMATE TZEDEK

-Climate Tzedek is a coordinating committee that works to engage our Congregation Netivot Shalom community to address the climate crisis and promote environmental justice.
+Climate Tzedek is a coordinating committee that works to engage our Netivot Shalom community to address the climate crisis and promote environmental justice.
 We work to support education and action at the household, synagogue, local, state, national and international level to cut greenhouse gas emissions, including moving off of fossil fuels.
 This includes promoting a fair and just transition to 100% renewable energy and engaging in a range of other actions that nurture healthy and sustainable communities and ecosystems.
-Climate justice issues are also racial justice issues and we do this work as Jewish anti-racists.
+Climate justice issues are also racial justice issues, and we do this work as Jewish anti-racists.

 Co-chairs